ga-wdi-boston/unix-cli-diagnostic/challenge.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+ absolute. because it shows the full path whereas something like just blah_blah/Desktop would be relative (to blah_blah)

  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+absolute path because you want your project to reference it exactly, no matter where the project is being run.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+relative because if the file is also in your project in another file you can reference them to each other within the same project without issue.
  <!-- Answer Ends Here -->

 <hr>